nunezag816/PayRoll/README.md

-# Well That's Just Prime - Java Template
+# Payroll - Java Template

 ## Instructions

-You can find the instructions for this lab [here](https://cyrusvandrevala.com/teaching/csc/214/labs/well-thats-just-prime.html).
+You can find the instructions for this lab [here](https://cyrusvandrevala.com/teaching/csc/214/labs/payroll.html).

 In this lab, you will update both the source file and test file.
 Your implementation will live in `src/main/java/com/csc/Payroll.java` and your tests will live in `src/test/java/com/csc/TestPayroll.java`.